Thailand is not only a great country for epic holidays, but also popular for working or just staying longer.

 During my stay in Bangkok I went on a visa trip to Vientiane in Laos by bus – all organized by myself.
 It’s not difficult, but you might find this post useful as I will tell you the cheapest way to do this tourist / business visa trip.

-From Bangkok, go to Mo Chit Northern Bus Terminal.
-To get there, take the MRT to Kamphaeng Phet Station and from there a motorbike taxi (30 Baht) to Mo Chit Bus Terminal.
+Starting in Bangkok, go to the Chatuchak Bus Terminal.
+To get there, take the MRT to Kamphaeng Phet Station and from there a motorbike taxi (40 Baht) to the Bus Terminal.
 Here you buy your bus ticket to Nong Khai, the border town to Laos.
-There are buses going up there very frequently, I recommend the night bus at 8:30pm (about 10 hours, 400 Baht 2nd class aircon, 750 Baht VIP aircon) as you save time and money for accommodation in Vientiane.
+There are buses going up there very frequently, I recommend the night bus at 8:30pm (about 10 hours, 600 Baht 2nd class aircon, 750 Baht VIP aircon) as you save time and money for accommodation in Vientiane.

-It is also possible to take a night train from Bangkok’s Hua Lamphong railway station, there are several services from around 7pm to 10pm.
-The ticket costs around 400 Baht for a seat and 800 Baht for a sleeper.
-The trip takes much longer though than if you take the bus (more slowly, more stops), about 15 hours from Bangkok to Nongkhai.
+It is also possible to take a night train from Bangkok’s Hua Lamphong railway station – there are 4 daily departures (see the official timetable).
+The ticket costs around 400 Baht for a seat and 700 Baht for a sleeper.
+The trip takes much longer though than the bus (more slowly, more stops), about 15 hours from Bangkok to Nong Khai.

 Here you get your Lao Visa on Arrival.
-It costs 30 USD or 1,400 Baht for most western countries (e.g. Germany, France or United Kingdom) A bit more or less for other regions.
-You can save money by simply changing Baht for USD at the exchange office located right next to the VOA counter.
-You will also need to hand in two passport sized photos.
-After receiving back your passport with the Lao visa (it takes about 10 minutes for them to process it) walk through the boarder into Laos and hop on another tuk tuk to Vientiane (25-30 min, 50 Baht).
+It costs 30 USD or 1,400 Baht for most western countries (e.g. Germany, France, UK, USA or Australia).
+A bit more or less for other regions.
+You will also need to submit 2 passport sized photos.
+After receiving back your passport with the Lao visa (it takes about 10 minutes for them to process it) walk through the boarder into Laos and hop on another tuk tuk to Vientiane (25-30 min, 60 Baht).

-Travel back to Bangkok using the same means of transport: Tuk Tuks to Nong Khai (50 + 20 + 50 Baht) and from there back to Mo Chit, Bangkok.
+Travel back to Bangkok using the same means of transport: Tuk Tuks to Nong Khai (60 + 20 + 60 Baht) and from there back to Chatuchak, Bangkok.

-Hope that helps organizing your Thai visa trip.
+I hope this helps organizing your Thai visa trip.
 It may sound a bit complicated but seriously, it’s not.
-That’s basically all you need to know and if you should be unsure during some part of your trip, you will meet a lot of other foreigners along the way that do the same thing that you can always ask for help.
+That’s basically all you need to know and if you should be unsure during some part of your trip, you will meet a lot of other foreigners along the way that do the same thing who you can always ask for help.